FastEndpoints/FastEndpoints/Src/Documentation/wiki/Model-Binding.md

 ```

 ## binding to raw request content
-if you need to access the raw request content as a string, you can achieve that by implementing the interface `IPlainTextRequest` like so:
+if you need to access the raw request content as a string, you can achieve that by implementing the interface `IPlainTextRequest` on your dto like so:
 ```csharp
 public class Request : IPlainTextRequest
 {